-- Audit – Support for creating entries in an audit log for every access to a patient record within a Local Health and Care
+- Audit – Support for creating entries in an audit log for every access to a patient record within a shared and integrated care record solution.

-- Data landing – Complementary services for landing data sets into a Local Health and Care Record, such as deduplication, codification from text, data cleansing, conversion of data structure and codes from other standards, e.g. transforming EMIS CRV format to HL7 V3 FHIR, and HL7V3 CDA to HL7 FHIR.
+- Data landing – Complementary services for landing data sets into a shared or integrated care record solution, such as deduplication, codification from text, data cleansing, conversion of data structure and codes from other standards, e.g. transforming EMIS CRV format to HL7 V3 FHIR, and HL7V3 CDA to HL7 FHIR.